Table of Content

 What is porting?

-Porting is the process of transferring an existing mortgage from one property to another when moving home.
-This allows homeowners to keep their existing mortgage deal, interest rate, and terms and conditions, which can be beneficial if the deal is better than what is currently available on the market.
+Porting is the process of transferring an existing mortgage to a new property when moving home.
+This allows homeowners to retain their current deal, interest rate, and terms and conditions.
+This can be beneficial if the deal is better than what’s available on the market.

-However, porting is subject to the lender’s criteria and the new property must be suitable security for the existing mortgage.
-Additional borrowing may not be possible and early repayment charges may apply if the homeowner decides not to port the mortgage.
+However, porting depends on the lender’s criteria, and the new property must meet their security requirements.
+Additional borrowing may not be possible, and early repayment charges may apply if the homeowner decides not to port the mortgage.

 Is porting right for me?
 Pros and cons